 Sore throat causes

 Bacterial infections are much less common.
-They cause only 15-30% of sore throats.
 These infections include streptococcal infections and ear infections.

 The medical name for a sore throat or a throat infection is pharyngitis.